Flavio Cotti

 Flavio Cotti (18 October 1939 – 16 December 2020) was a Swiss politician who served as member of the Federal Council from 1986 to 1999.
 He was a member of the Christian Democratic People's Party from the canton of Ticino.
 In the 1990s, Cotti led the Swiss government's unsuccessful attempts to further Switzerland's political integration into the European Union.
 He was President of the Confederation in 1991 and 1998 and headed the departments of Home Affairs and Foreign Affairs.

 Early life and political career

 Cotti was born in Muralto.
-After studies of law in Fribourg, he practiced law in Locarno and pursued a political career in his native Ticino.
+After studies of law in Fribourg, he practised law in Locarno and pursued a political career in his native Ticino.

 In 1962, he headed the newly founded Partito popolare democratico ticinese.
 In 1981 he was elected president of the cantonal Christian Democratic Party, and served as president of the national party from 1981 to 1984.

 Cotti was a member of the cantonal parliament from 1962 to 1975.
 He was elected to the cantonal government of Ticino in 1975.
 In 1983, he was elected to the national parliament's lower house, the National Council.